openstack/python-cinderclient/doc/source/api.rst

 ==================================

 .. module:: cinderclient
-   :synopsis: A client for the OpenStack Nova API.
+   :synopsis: A client for the OpenStack Cinder API.

 .. currentmodule:: cinderclient